BonMutti/UdemyDarkMode/README.md

 # UdemyDarkMode

-A simple browser extension which changes some of the brighter colors on the course pages so that it is dark mode friendly.
+A simple and forever-free browser extension which changes some of the brighter colors on the course pages so that it is dark mode friendly.
 Expected future updates are to extend dark mode to be site-wide rather than only on course pages.

 - Open the Chrome Extensions tab (chrome://extensions/).